Using Social Media When Screening Tenants

 We’d love to connect with you.

 How To Use Social Media When Screening Tenants

 Can I Use Social Media to Screen my Tenants?

 It’s no secret people love social media.
 Posting, retweeting, and keeping up with friends and celebrities has become a part of the daily routine for many.
 In fact, 7 out of every 10 Americans use social media to connect with others, engage with news content, and share information.
 Social media has become a means of expression, and, as a result, online profiles and history reveal a lot about a person.
-With this in mind, many employers and universities have turned to social media as an additional means of screening to determine whether or not someone is a good fit.
-It’s not an illogical leap to think this same method could be applied to screening tenants.
+With this in mind, many employers and universities have turned to social media screening as an additional means to determine whether or not someone is a good fit.
+It’s not an illogical leap to think this same method could be applied to tenant screening.
 But is it that simple?
 Could denying a tenant access to a rental property based on their social media activity be grounds for a discrimination charge?

 How are Employers Using Social Media?

 According to a study conducted by CareerBuilder in 2017, 70% of employers use social networks to screen employees before hiring.
 When an employer chooses not to hire someone due to behavior online, it’s typically because of inappropriate comments and images.
 This includes use of drugs or alcohol, bad-mouthing a previous employer, and discriminatory or abusive language.
 However, while social media can certainly cost you your dream job, it can also help.
 More than 44% of employers cited the social media activity of a candidate as a positive reason for hiring them.

 Can Landlords Use Social Media for Screening Too?